Subsystem that repeats execution on each element or subarray of input signal and concatenates results

 Inside this subsystem, each block that has states maintains separate sets of states for each element or subarray that it processes.
 Consequently, the operation of this subsystem is similar in behavior to copying the contents of the subsystem for each element in the original input signal and then processing each element using its respective copy of the subsystem.

-The For Each Subsystem block has these limitations, which you can work around.
+The For Each Subsystem block has these limitations, and these are the workarounds.

-You cannot log bus or array of bus signals directly in the For Each subsystem.
+You cannot log bus or an array of bus signals directly in the For Each subsystem.

 Use one of these approaches: